How can we help you?

 macros_step_over Step Over: Perform one debugging step without stepping into the body of the function.

-macros_step_out Step Out: Continue executing the macro until leaving the function where the debugger is at the current position.
+macros_step_out Step Out: Continue running the macro until leaving the function where the debugger is at the current position.

-In progress: This window will display messages while debugging.
+In progress: This area will display messages while debugging.

-Variables: This window displays the values of local and global variables available at the current macro step.
+Variables: This area displays the values of local and global variables available at the current step of macro running.
 If the displayed variable is a table or an array, you can view its detailed contents by clicking macros_variable to the left of the variable name.

-The debugging process ends once the end of the macro has been reached.
+Debugging is terminated when the end of the macro is reached.

-To interrupt the debugging process, click macros_stop Break script.
+To interrupt the debugging process, click macros_stop Stop Macro.

 Delete a macro

-On the Sidebar, click clip0002 Macros.
-In the macros pane, place the cursor over the title of the macro that you want to edit and click clip0003 Edit.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

 View VBA macro code

-In MyOffice Spreadsheet, running VBA macros created in Microsoft Excel is not possible.
-However, you can view the code of the VBA macros contained in the document and rewrite them in Lua.
+You cannot run VBA macros created in Microsoft Excel in MyOffice Spreadsheet.
+But you can view the code of the VBA macros contained in the document and rewrite them in Lua language.

-VBA macros saved in the “Current sheet” are available for viewing.
+VBA macros saved in “This spreadsheet” are available for viewing.

 To view and rewrite the VBA macro code, follow these steps:

-2.Select the Lua macro with the name of the VBA module that contains the desired VBA macro.
-For example, if Macro1 VBA macro is in Module1 VBA module, select Module1 Lua macro.
-Do one of the following to select the Lua macro:
+2.Select the Lua macro with the name of the VBA module that contains the required VBA macro.
+For example, if the VBA macro Macro1 is contained in the VBA module Module1, select the Lua macro Module1.
+To select a Lua macro, do one of the following:

-In the Command menu, select Tools > Macros > Macro Editor.
-In the Macro Editor window, select the desired Lua macro.
+In the Tools menu, select Macros > Macro Editor.
+In the Macro Editor window, select the required Lua macro.

 On the Sidebar, click side_panel_macro Macros.
-On the macro pane, hover the mouse over the name of the desired Lua macro and click side_panel_macro_edit Edit.
+In the Macros pane, hover the mouse cursor over the name of the required Lua macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

 4.Close the Macro Editor window.

-The changes made are not saved in the original .xlsm or .xlsb file.
+Changes made are not saved in the original .xlsm or .xlsb document.

 Was this helpful?